Installation

 @import "basecoat-css";

-You can also use use the theme variables to customize many aspects of the components (colors, fonts, sizes, etc).
+More importantly, you can use the theme variables to customize many aspects of the components (colors, fonts, sizes, etc).

-If you want to make more drastic changes, I recommend copying the basecoat.css file into your project and making your changes there.
+If you want to make more drastic changes, you can copy the basecoat.css file into your project and make your changes there.